Without You I'm Nothing (film): Home media

 Without You I'm Nothing was released on VHS video cassette on December 19, 1990 and became a cult classic, prompting it to be re-released (again on VHS) in 2000 as part of the "MGM Avant-Garde Cinema" collection.

 It was released on DVD on August 23, 2005.

-2022 it was added into the Criterion Collection with other classics.
+Reception

+In 1997's Performance Anxieties, sociologist Ann Pellegrini discussed a scene in which Bernhard's character "appropriates signifiers of blackness throughout her performance to an all-black audience".
+Bernhard has stated that " the film is an attempt to mock a character who is appropriating blackness".
+In 2009, the York University sociologist Tara Atluri compared Bernhard's character with the Sacha Baron Cohen character Ali G, as both may be interpreted as mocking whites who adopt Black fashion and characteristics.